 Connected to the Petit Socco by Rue As Siaghin (sometimes called Rue Bouselham) we arrive at the Bab el Fahs, the gate and main entry (and exit) of the Medina.
 Beyond the gate we arrive in the “Gran Socco” or big souk, built outside of the Medina to accommodate one of the biggest and bustling market squares of the country.
 On the south side of the plaza is the Cinema Rif, a local hub of culture for generations of intellectuals both local and foreign.

 Moving on through Rue D’Angleterre (England boulevard) we pass Saint Andrew’s, the city’s Anglican church.
 We are deep in the Ville Nouvelle, or “new city” built during the colonial period, the centre of which is undoubtedly Place de France.
-In this square we can find the famed Cafè de Paris, frequented by the likes of Allan Ginsberg, Truman Capote and Tennesse Williams during Tangier’s heyday.
+In this square we can find the famed Cafè de Paris, frequented by Allan Ginsberg, Truman Capote and Tennesse Williams during Tangier’s heyday.

-Going down the main thoroughfare, Boulevard Pasteur we arrive at our final destination for the day.
-The Cornich, as we mentioned, is an area coasting the port area from above.
+Going down the main thoroughfare, Boulevard Pasteur, we arrive at our final destination for the day.
+The Corniche as we mentioned, is an area coasting the port area from above.
 Here we can see where the old meets the new.
 The eclectic mix of colonial, international and Moorish architecture give way to newly constructed apartments and luxury hotels that have altered the Tangier’s skyline forever.
-While this constant and change can bring bouts of melancholy when thinking of how unique and free-spirited the city once was, it also symbolizes the importance of Tangier and its cultural, spiritual and touristic rebirth.
+While this constant change can bring bouts of melancholy when thinking of how unique and free-spirited the city once was, it also symbolizes the importance of Tangier and its cultural, spiritual and touristic rebirth.